OfficeDev/office-scripts-docs/docs/resources/samples/clear-table-filter-for-active-cell.md

 # Remove table column filters

-This sample remove the filters from a table column, based on the active cell location.
+This sample removes the filters from a table column, based on the active cell location.
 The script detects if the cell is part of a table, determines the table column, and clears any filter that are applied on it.

 If you wish to learn more about how to save the filter prior to clearing it (and re-apply later), see [Move rows across tables by saving filters](move-rows-across-tables.md), a more advanced sample.